shundhammer/huha-linux-tips/doc/virtualbox-tips.md

 ### Preparations

 In the VirtualBox application, select the VM and open the settings details for that VM.
 Click on the _Shared folders_ heading.
-I the pop-up dialog, add the desired folders that you want to share and give each one a name for use inside the VM:
+In the pop-up dialog, add the desired folders that you want to share and give each one a name for use inside the VM: